Visual Planning: Let's Think Only with Images: Conclusion

 \section{Conclusion}

 In this work, we present Visual Planning as a new paradigm for reasoning in visually oriented tasks, challenging the prevailing reliance on language as the primary medium for structured inference.
-By enabling models to operate entirely through visual state transitions without textual mediation, we demonstrate that purely visual representations can lead to more effective and intuitive planning, particularly in spatially grounded and dynamic tasks.
-Our proposed two-stage reinforcement learning framework, \ours, empowered by GRPO, further enhances the planning capabilities of large vision models.
-It obtains significant gains across three visual navigation tasks, achieving over 40\% improvements in task performance than language-based planning and showing stronger generalization on out-of-distribution scenarios.
+By enabling models to operate entirely through visual state transitions without textual mediation, we show that purely visual representations provide performance comparable to text-based planning in spatially grounded and dynamic tasks, establishing visual planning as a viable alternative.
+More importantly, our proposed two-stage reinforcement learning framework, \ours, empowered by GRPO, further enhances the planning capabilities of large vision models.
+It obtains significant gains across three visual navigation tasks, achieving 27\% EM improvements in task performance than language-based planning and showing stronger generalization on out-of-distribution scenarios.
 These findings underscore the promise of visual planning as a powerful alternative to text-based approaches.
 We believe our work opens up a rich new direction for multimodal research, offering a foundation for building more intuitive, flexible, and powerful reasoning systems across a wide range of domains.